Embedding calculus and grope cobordism of knots: Introduction

-and the induced map on the right is \emph{an isomorphism of groups}. \end{conj} In other words, the paths in the space $\pT_n(I^3)$ should precisely encode the $n$-equivalence relation.
-The work of \cite{Volic,Turchin-otherside,Conant} showed that, roughly speaking, graph complexes appearing in the two theories agree, while more recently a part of the conjecture was confirmed in \cite{BCKS}.
+Some evidence comes from the fact that the same \emph{graph complexes} appear in both theories.
+Namely, Conant~\cite{Conant} studied the spectral sequence $E^*_{-n,t}(I^3)$ for the homotopy groups of the tower of fibrations $p_{n+1}\colon\pT_{n+1}(I^3)\to\pT_n(I^3)$ and showed that the terms $E^2_{-(n+1),n+1}(I^3)$ on the diagonal of the second page are isomorphic to the group of \emph{Jacobi trees} $\A^T_n$ (see Definition~\ref{def:jac-trees} and Theorem~\ref{thm:conant-d1}).
+This implies that the kernel of $\pi_0p_{n+1}$ is isomorphic to a quotient of $\A^T_n$.
+On the other hand, $\A^T_n$ is related to Vassilev's chord diagrams and graph complexes, see Remark~\ref{rem:graph-complexes}.
+Voli\'c ~\cite{Volic} and Turchin~\cite{Turchin-otherside} showed similar results for the corresponding spectral sequences in (co)homology.

+More recently a part of the conjecture was confirmed in~\cite{BCKS}.
 They show that each $\pi_0\ev_n$ is an \emph{additive invariant of type $\leq n-1$}, namely, $\pi_0\pT_n(I^3)$ has a group structure so that $\pi_0\ev_n$ is homomorphism of monoids, and the mentioned factorisation exists.
-Our joint work \cite{KST} reproves the latter claim from the perspective of gropes, see also Theorem~\ref{thm:KST}.
+Our Theorem~\ref{thm:KST} reproves the latter claim from the perspective of gropes.

 One of the main results of the present paper is the proof of the `surjectivity part' of Conjecture~\ref{conj:universal}. \begin{theorem} For each $n\geq 1$ the homomorphism $\pi_0\ev_n\colon\KK(I^3)\to\pi_0\pT_n(I^3)$ is surjective. \end{theorem} This is just a special case of Theorem~\ref{thm:surj} which says that the same holds for an arbitrary $3$-manifold.